HaxeFoundation/hxnodejs/HOWTO.md

 TODO (describe how to deal with multiple inheritance using interfaces, as we do with IReadable/IWritable streams, mention `@:remove` metadata for interfaces).

+### Chaining methods

+TODO (describe how to use type parameters + interface to properly type chaining methods)

 ### Object structures

 When a function takes/returns an object with predefined fields (e.g. options argument in many node.js methods), [anonymous structures](http://haxe.org/manual/types-anonymous-structure.html) are used along with `typedef`s.